Statewide Compliance & Outreach Program

 You have specific legal rights as a California taxpayer.
 We must honor and uphold them each time we interact with you.
 As explained in publication 70, Understanding Your Rights as a California Taxpayer, you have the right to:

 - Courteous and prompt service,

 - Information and assistance

-Can I file a complaint if I have concerns about the SCOP visit to my business or the SCOP specialist's behavior?
+Can I file a complaint if I have concerns about the SCOP contact or the SCOP representative's behavior?

-If you believe a SCOP specialist was unprofessional or violated your rights, you may file a complaint by calling or writing your local CDTFA SCOP office.
-Be sure to explain how the SCOP specialist was unprofessional or inconsiderate in conducting the permit and license verification.
+If you believe a SCOP representative was unprofessional or violated your rights, you may file a complaint by calling or writing your local CDTFA SCOP office.
+Be sure to explain how the SCOP representative was unprofessional or violated your rights during their contact or visit to your business.
 Your complaint will be handled by a supervisor or manager, who will contact you to address your concerns.
-If you have not been able to resolve a problem through normal channels, you may contact the CDTFA's Taxpayers' Rights Advocate Office.
+If you are not able to resolve a problem through normal channels, you may contact the CDTFA's Taxpayers' Rights Advocate Office.

 Team 1 – Oakland Office